Saturday, July 5, 2025

 FOMO stands for Fear of Missing Out, and it’s that feeling of anxiety when you see others participating in activities or experiences that you’re not a part of.

-It’s the thought, "Why wasn’t I invited?" or "Why am I not doing that?"
 It’s common, especially in the age of social media, where everyone’s best moments are on display for the world to see.

 While social media makes it easy to see what everyone else is doing, it can also make you feel left behind.